Skip to main content

 The bachelor’s degree provides the general education skills you’ll need to succeed in any field, coupled with several years of introductory coursework in your major.
 A bachelor's degree in any field will require completing a series of courses designed to ensure that every learner graduates with the core skills needed to communicate, conduct research and think critically.

-A master’s degree, on the other hand, allows you to go take a deeper dive into your chosen academic field.
 They can also take less time to complete than a bachelor’s degree.

-The time it takes to get a bachelor's degree varies, but it is commonly referred to as a "four-year degree", and usually needs 120 credits to complete.
+The time it takes to get a bachelor's degree varies, but it is commonly referred to as a "four-year degree," and usually needs 120 credits to complete.
 How long it takes to get a master's degree also varies by program, but it can typically be done in just one or two years.

 Why Earn a Master’s Degree?

-A master’s degree in virtually any subject can boost your competitiveness in the job market.
 The degree signals to employers that you’re committed to learning more about a particular subject.
 It also shows employers that you've accomplished the written, creative and analytical thinking skills needed to succeed in your career field.

 Earning a higher salary is a worthy objective, but that's only one reason to invest the time and money in furthering your education.
 Other reasons to pursue a graduate education include: